Nonug/Deep_Reinforcement_Learning_in_Cryptocurrency_Algorithmic_Trading/README.md

 * action space = 2
 * state = ['Close',"Low","High","Volume","s2f"]
 * basic TDQN
+* experiments on different network can be carry out by including network in the param
 * no eth test because haven't scraped eth s2f
-* experiments on different network can be carry out by including network in the training param

 ## problems
-*
+* BiLSTM and ConvDuelingDQN do not work, I believe it's easier to debug for BiLSTM

 ## Authors